palantir/atlasdb/docs/source/cluster_management/sweep.rst

    "``timestampsGetterBatchSize`` under ``keyValueService`` (see :ref:`Cassandra KVS config <cassandra-configuration>`)", "Not available, the CLI will pick up the value from the config", "Absent (fetch all columns)", "(Cassandra KVS only): Specify a limit on the maximum number of columns to fetch in a single database query.
 Set this if your Cassandra OOMs when attempting to run sweep with even a small row batch size."

 Following is more information about when each of the batching parameters is useful.
+In short, the recommendation is:

+- Decrease sweepCellBatchSize and sweepBatchSize if there is memory pressure on the client.
+- Set timestampsGetterBatchSize if there is memory pressure on Cassandra even after setting sweepBatchSize down to 1.

+**Decrease sweepCellBatchSize and sweepBatchSize if there is memory pressure on the client.**
 ``sweepBatchSize`` determines the maximum number of rows to sweep at a time.
 The ``sweepPauseMillis`` controls the pause time between sweeping this many rows.